 Business license fees are charged to businesses operating in the City at varying rates based on business types.
 The City charges administrative offices based on the number of employees at the business, with fees ranging from \$50 per year for businesses with five employees or less to \$1,250 per year for businesses with over 200 employees.
-Most businesses, including retail outlets and rental apartments, are charged based on annual gross receipts, ranging from \$50 per year for businesses with annual gross receipts of \$25,000 or less to a cap of \$8,000 per site per year.1
+Most businesses, including retail outlets and rental apartments, are charged based on annual gross receipts, ranging from \$50 per year for businesses with annual gross receipts of \$25,000 or less to a cap of \$8,000 per site per year.2

-To estimate business license tax revenues for the proposed rental apartments, BAE estimated total annual gross receipts based on 2020 maximum rents for BMR units and the market rate rents provided in the July 2020 Draft Housing Needs Assessment for the proposed project.
-An average sales per square foot assumption was used to estimate annual gross receipts for the new café/coffee shop tenant.
-Business license tax revenue for the existing office tenant was estimated based on the existing number of employees provided in the July 2020 Draft Housing Needs Assessment for the proposed project.
-Based on these assumptions shown in Table 10, the proposed project would result in a net increase of approximately \$800 in annual business license tax revenue after accounting for existing revenue generated on the site.
+To estimate business license tax revenues for the proposed rental apartments, BAE estimated total annual gross receipts based on 2020 maximum rents for BMR units and the market rate rents provided in the Draft Housing Needs Assessment for the proposed project.
+Annual business license taxes for the office tenants were estimated based on the anticipated number of new employees in each office-based establishment.
+Based on these assumptions shown in Table 11, the proposed project would result in a net decrease of approximately \$2,700 in annual business license tax revenue after accounting for historical business license tax revenues generated on the site.